sav-che/TL-2/Authors/Smarda, Jan {std. Šmarda}.md

-> [!cite] BHL link: this entry starts at [page 657](https://www.biodiversitylibrary.org/item/104077#page/671/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 657](https://www.biodiversitylibrary.org/page/33333796) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Smarda, Jan (1904-1968), Moravian bryologist; Dr. sci. nat.
-Brno 1938; lecturer (1946) and professor of systematic botany (1954) at the University of Brno; from 1962 working in the Geographical Institute of the Academy of Sciences of CSR. (*Šmarda*).
+Brno 1938; lecturer (1946) and professor of systematic botany (1954) at the University of Brno; from 1962 working in the Geographical Institute of the Academy of Sciences of CSR.
+**Abbreviated name**: *Šmarda*

 #### Herbarium and types